 - dosing

-- ECG extraction (for cardiodynamic assessments)

 - PK blood sampling

 - vital sign measurements

-- standard safety 12-lead ECGs
+- 12-lead ECGs

 - blood and urine samples for clinical laboratory evaluations

-- physical examination
+- physical examination.

-When vital sign measurements and standard safety 12-lead ECGs are scheduled at the same time as PK blood sampling, the PK blood sampling will be obtained at the scheduled timepoint, and the vital sign measurements followed by standard safety 12-lead ECGs will be obtained prior to and as close as possible to the scheduled PK blood sampling.
+When vital sign measurements and 12-lead ECGs are scheduled at the same time as PK blood sampling, the PK blood sampling will be obtained at the scheduled timepoint, and the vital sign measurements followed by 12-lead ECGs will be obtained prior to and as close as possible to the scheduled PK blood sampling.